brainwipe/icar/books/core/Chapters as Markdown/ch5-technology.md

 Med Kits
 Med Kits help medics repair people.
 Each Med Kit gives a bonus to any Skill check in the Medical Skill Tree.
 The larger the Med Kit, the easier it is for the Medic to heal people.
 The top end Tech Kits can heal a bunch of Hit Points each day.
 The contents includes:
 Med Scanner
-Affectionately known as the �Wibbly-Wee�, the Med Scanner performs a non-invasive scan of a human or bionic infrastructure.
+Affectionately known as the 'Wibbly-Wee', the Med Scanner performs a non-invasive scan of a human or bionic infrastructure.
 It can detect any medical problem from toxins to neurological breakdown.
 It helps the Medic quickly diagnose the most urgent problems and deal with them.
 Fleshfixer
 The Fleshfixer is a mulit-tool that allows the Medic to cut, seal, fuse, coagulate human or bionic flesh in any way.
-It�s the ultimate surgical tool.
+It's the ultimate surgical tool.
 Hypo
 The Hypo is a modern injection device for insert Genejelly into the blood stream quickly.
 Genejelly
 A blue mush that can be programmed in an instant to destroy diseases in the patient.
-The genetic code of the patient provides a blue print that makes the jelly�s healing ability powerful.
+The genetic code of the patient provides a blue print that makes the jelly's healing ability powerful.
 You can consume Genejelly, inject it or rub it into the skin.
 Genejelly can also be used as a powerful pain reliever.
 Best of all is that Genejelly can be made using any Bioreorganiser.
 Shakespeare Med Kit
 Cost: 300
 Encumbrance: 1